JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 Some MIPs will not have any matches.
 For example, an image might be too dim or too dense.
 Or LM expression may be occurring only in regions not imaged in EM (eg, the hemibrain didn't image the optic lobes or the area near the VNC).
 In this case, there will be no results file at all, as the distributed search process only knows how to write results.
 It doesn't check later for lack of results.

-Note that we should fix this in the future so appropriate empty files are created by the search tool earlier on.
-There is a ticket for this.

 - for each dataset:
 - run `util/find-missing-results.py`
-    + input is the aggregate MIPs file, the directory of individual MIPs files, and the match files directory
+    + input is the aggregate MIPs file, the directory of individual MIPs files, and the final match files directory
-        * use the `cdsresults.ga` directory rather than the `cdsresults.final` directory; the `.ga` directories may be merged multiple times later, so you want them to be correct
     + you should capture the screen output, which is in json format, to a file
     + that json contains all the lines and MIPs that have inconsistencies
     + see the script header for format of the output